In this post, we look at three tough questions you may be facing in the novel-writing process.

 If my story is an erotic thriller, I will have to make sure that the plot exposes the intimate psychological danger to my couple as well as the physical threats they face.
 In my novel, I think I have enough physical threats for my main characters – but it may be a bit thin on the ‘erotic’ elements.
 I definitely think there’s an opportunity to explore more of this.

 The second approach is to have a cold-eyed look at your first major plot point, the one that devolves from your inciting moment.
-The scene turns a spark into a blazing fire.
+The scene that turns a spark into a blazing fire.

 It is typically an action scene that reveals the major complication of the story.
 In my story, the inciting moment is when Matt and Jenna invite Monty home with them.
 When they reject him, he takes his first dramatic step to try and re-establish that intimacy.
 I’m not sure my scene is powerful enough to convey his intent and establish that my main characters are now in crisis.